Exclusive: Redstone's NAI to call on CBS, Viacom to explore merger - sources

-Sumner Redstone's National Amusements Inc (NAI), the controlling shareholder of CBS Corp (CBS.N) and Viacom Inc (VIAB.O), is preparing to call on the two media companies to explore a merger, two people familiar with the matter said on Wednesday.
+Sumner Redstone's National Amusements Inc (NAI) is preparing to call on CBS Corp (CBS.N) and Viacom Inc (VIAB.O) to explore a merger, two people familiar with the matter said on Wednesday.

+NAI is the controlling shareholder of both media companies, which separated from each other 10 years ago.

+A merger would give Viacom, whose networks include Comedy Central, Nickelodeon and MTV, a seasoned media executive at the helm with CBS CEO Leslie Moonves at a time when its TV ratings and ad revenue have been in decline, many investors believe.

+The possible benefits for CBS are less clear, however, beyond the company's gaining scale, which could help with negotiations with cable and satellite distributors.
+CBS's ratings and ad revenue have been strong over the past few years and Moonves has resisted the idea of a recombination, other people familiar with the situation have said.

+Viacom shares jumped as much as 7 percent after the Reuters story was published, and were trading up 1.7 percent at $36.07 in New York in early afternoon, giving the company a market value of $14.3 billion.
+CBS shares jumped as much as 4 percent and were hovering around $52.83, up 1.5 percent, giving the company a market capitalization of $23.2 billion.

-NAI may contact the two companies as early as this week to ask them to form independent board committees to explore a combination, one of the people said.
+NAI may contact the two companies as early as this week to ask them to form independent board committees to explore a combination, one of the sources said.

 The sources asked not to be identified because the deliberations are confidential.
 Representatives for NAI, Viacom and CBS declined to comment.